ds-edu/DataScienceCapstone_OnlineRetail/README.md

 |RandomizedSearchCV|{'tol': 0.1, 'n_init': 5, 'n_clusters': 3, 'max_iter': 200, 'init': 'k-means++', 'algorithm': 'elkan'}    |3521.054583387378 |0.4529741764177548 |
 |GridSeachCV       |{'algorithm': 'lloyd', 'init': 'k-means++', 'max_iter': 100, 'n_clusters': 3, 'n_init': 10, 'tol': 0.0001}|3517.1919694514713|0.4526652931153385 |

-Using the preceding results, SMBO having the highest inertia doesn't necessarily imply that it has the best hyperparameters.
+Using the preceding results, the SMBO results returned the highest inertia; however, it doesn't necessarily imply that it has the best hyperparameters.
 Inertia scores decrease as n_cluster increases.
-The SMBO results with n_clusters = 2 (least loss determined by SMBO's fmin() ) had a unfair advantage over the results of the CVs.
+The SMBO results with n_clusters = 2 (least loss determined by SMBO's fmin() minimizing function ) had a unfair advantage over the results of the CVs.

 Likewise, the silhouette scores weren't used as the criteria because the results are from the same algorithm - it's only insightful when comparing between two different algorithms.